The Python Game Book

 Where to start reading

 Using the Navigation menu (under Tux the penguin at the right side), you can browse for an interesting chapter and start reading there.
 Unlike a physical book, there is no fixed order of pages.
 Some parts of the wiki however, like the pygame part or the goblins-tutorial, are structured into ordered “steps” with ascending numbers.
-As soon as entry pages ideally suited for beginners are written you will find them listed here.
-Until then, explore at your own leisure.

 List of tutorials in this wiki